-We focus our assessment of the land surface climatology on the seasonal means of screen level temperature and precipitation for present-day conditions.
-We calculate means for December-January-February (DJF) and June-July-August (JJA) for 1979-1998and plot the biases between modelled and reanalysis fields from ERAi .
-We also present components of the water and energy balance over all the land area in comparison with various other estimates...
+We focus our assessment of the land surface climatology on the seasonal means of screen level temperature for presentday conditions.
+We calculate means for December-January- February (DJF) and June-July-August (JJA) for 1979-1998.
 After a brief comparison with observations and ERAi reanalysis, we seek a process-based understanding of the differences in NH land temperature between the two model simulations.

-10 4.1 Mean climate
+4.1 Mean climate

 Modelling climate over the land is critically dependent on the interaction between clouds and the surface.
-Clouds are precursors of precipitation, reflect solar radiation and absorb outgoing long-wave radiation affecting the surface energy balance.
-Figure 3a shows the zonally averaged simulated total cloud cover fraction over land in comparison with ERAi derived cloud fraction - and ISCCP observations.
-Both ACCESS1.0 and ACCESS1.1 produced much smaller produce much smaller cloud fractions

-- 15 than ACCESS1.3, especially in the tropics and the polar regions, illustrating the large impact of changing the atmospheric physics settings and cloud scheme in ACCESS1.3 (K2013).
-In comparison with ACCESS1.0, ACCESS1.1 produced slightly larger simulates slightly larger cloud fractions around the equator, in mid-high latitudes in the Northern hemisphere and in the southern polar regions.
-However, in comparison with ERAi , the simulated fraction was significantly lower, particularly and ISCCP, both ACCESS1.0 and ACCESS1.1 underestimate cloud fraction in the tropics and southern hemisphere by up to 15% - 20 and in the northern polar regions by up to 20%.
-This underestimation of the cloud cover impacts the latitudinal distribution of cloud forcing that will strongly affect the surface energy budget. (while ACCESS1.3 is a better fit to the observations and reanalysis).
-Around 30° N and S, ERAi and ISCCP tend to span the model simulations while in polar regions ACCESS1.0/1.1 are closer to the reanalysis and observations than ACCESS1.3.
+Clouds are precursors of precipitation, reflect solar radiation, and absorb outgoing long-wave radiation affecting the surface energy balance.
+Figure 3a shows the zonally averaged simulated total cloud cover fraction over land in comparison with ERAi-derived cloud fraction and ISCCP observations.
+Both ACCESS1.0 and ACCESS1.1 produce much smaller cloud fractions than ACCESS1.3, especially in the tropics and the polar regions, illustrating the large impact of changing the atmospheric physics settings and cloud scheme in ACCESS1.3 (K2013).
+In comparison with ACCESS1.0, ACCESS1.1 simulates slightly larger cloud fractions around the Equator, in mid-high latitudes in the Northern Hemisphere, and in the southern polar regions.
+However, in comparison with ERAi and ISCCP, both ACCESS1.0 and ACCESS1.1 underestimate cloud fraction in the tropics (while ACCESS1.3 is a better fit to the observations and reanalysis).
+Around 30° N and S, ERAi and ISCCP tend to span the model simulations, while in polar regions ACCESS1.0/1.1 are closer to the reanalysis and observations than ACCESS1.3.